 4. Divide into 8 bowls and serve with the toppings on the side for everyone to add as they desire.

-Makes 8 heaping 1 cup servings, 3 points+, 100% Simply Filling (excluding toppings)
+Makes 8 heaping 1 cup servings, 1 WWFreestyle SmartPoint, 3 points+, 100% Simply Filling (excluding toppings)

-Nutritional information per serving calculated at caloriecount.com, excluding toppings
+Nutritional information per serving for all ingredients excluding toppings:

 STEP – BY – STEP: